danschultz/danschultz.github.com/src/posts/modular-unidirectional-data-flow-for-react-and-dart.md

 // src: https://www.flickr.com/photos/mithril/2784737757/
 banner_image: wood_architecture.jpg

-intro: A unidirectional data flow pattern for building infinitely nestable modules in Dart and React.
-Ultimately it helps with breaking your app into smaller reusable components that are easier to understand and easier to test.
+intro: A unidirectional data flow pattern for building infinitely nestable modules in React and Dart.
+Ultimately it helps to break up your app into smaller reusable modules, which are easier to understand and easier to test.
 ---

 I've been experimenting with Dart and React over the last few months, and as part of these experiments, I've been using a pattern that's inspired by the [Elm Architecture] to structure data flow.

 This pattern allows you to build React modules that are infinitely nestable, and where each module is only concerned about its immediate children.
 It also centralizes the state of your application, such that it becomes the single source of truth when rendering your views.
-This has the potential of eliminating a whole class of bugs, where the internal state of your views gets out of sync with the application.
+This has the potential of eliminating a suite of bugs, where the internal state of your views gets out of sync with the application.

-Overall, it's worked well in these smaller experiments, and we've decided to use it on a new product we've just started at [Mixbook].
+Overall, it's been working well in these experiments, and we've decided to use it on a new product that we just started at [Mixbook].
 I think you'll find this pattern to be simple, elegant, and will ultimately allow you to create web apps that stay modular.

 As previously mentioned, this pattern is inspired by Elm, but is tailored to support a non-functional language like Dart.
 This pattern can also be applied to React application written in non-Dart languages, like JavaScript, with the help of a reactive library like RxJS or Bacon.

 To get started, I'll introduce the basic pattern, then use it to build a web app with a single component.
 After that we'll modify the app to reuse the component in a dynamic list.
-The [source code] is up on Github if you'd like to look at the completed app.
+For those of you how like to dive straight into the [source code], the completed app is up on Github.

 ## The Basic Pattern